MichaelTMiyoshi/CPPwithMiyoshi/CompetencyTests/README.md

 Original string | Capitalized string
 ----- | -----
-the rain in spain | The Rain In Spain what is your quest | What Is Your Quest my name is INIGO | My Name Is INIGO
+the rain in spain | The Rain In Spain what is your quest? | What Is Your Quest? my name is INIGO! | My Name Is INIGO!

 4. (Extra Credit)  Create a function that gets a float value and the number of decimal places (int) and returns a rounded value to that many decimal places.
 (Remember that when rounding, 5 or more goes up, less than 5 goes down.
 Do not use the rounding, ceiling, floor, or other functions from math.h or other standard header files.)